• Entry type: Person

 • Born 23 January, 1947, Bathurst New South Wales Australia

-• Occupation Administrator, Politician, Women's rights activist
+• Occupation Administrator, Parliamentarian, Women's rights activist

 Summary

 Robyn Henderson is a feminist activist, former politician and public sector manager who has devoted many years to reducing inequalities in Australian society through her work in both non-government and government agencies.
-She was elected to the ACT House of Assembly in 1979, serving until 1985, and was very active in the development of abortion counselling, family planning and women’s refuge services in the ACT.
+She was elected to the ACT House of Assembly in 1979 as Robyn Walmsley, serving until 1985, and was very active in the development of abortion counselling, family planning and women’s refuge services in the ACT.
 She has worked in many areas of social policy and public administration in the NSW State and Commonwealth governments, and on aid projects in Solomon Islands and Timor Leste.

 Details